binary-manu/arch-ansible/README.md

 GPT, MBR, different filesystems for root, multipartition layouts and so on).

-Writing a new partitioning flow requires wrinting some Ansible roles.
+Writing a new partitioning flow requires writing some Ansible roles.
 For repetitive tasks this can be a good idea.
 For one-shot setups, one may find [manual partitioning](#Manual-partitioning) a faster approach.